just-harry/tiny-ui-fix-for-ts3/README.md

 ## Known issues

+- Opening a family tree dialog can cause the game to freeze.
 - Some icons and graphics are visually stretched in one dimension.
 - Some icons disappear when they are selected.
 - Scrollbars that would usually scroll smoothly when the arrows are clicked do not scroll smoothly.